CX-Box/cxbox-doc/docs/widget/fields/field/dictionary/dictionary.md

 ### How to add?

 ???
 Example
     **Step1** Create Enum.
-Recommend that use additional variable for visual display.
+Recommend that use const key value and dynamic value for visual display.
         ```java
         public enum CustomFieldEnum {
             HIGH("High"),